-The following management discussion and analysis (MD&A) is management's assessment of the results and financial condition of Manson Creek Resources Ltd. ("Manson" or "the Company") for the year ended September 30, 2016.
-The information included in this MD&A, with an effective date of December 19, 2016 should be read in conjunction with the financial statements as at and for the year ended September 30, 2016 and related notes thereto.
+The following management discussion and analysis (MD&A) is management's assessment of the results and financial condition of Manson Creek Resources Ltd. ("Manson" or "the Company") for the year ended September 30, 2017.
+The information included in this MD&A, with an effective date of December 21, 2017 should be read in conjunction with the consolidated financial statements as at and for the year ended September 30, 2017 and related notes thereto.
 Manson's common shares trade on the TSX Venture Exchange under the symbol "MCK".
 The Company's most recent filings are available on the System for Electronic Document Analysis and Retrieval ("SEDAR") and can be accessed at www.sedar.com.

-The Company's financial statements for the year ended September 30, 2016 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as at and for the year ended September 30, 2016.
+The Company's financial statements for the year ended September 30, 2017 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as at and for the year ended September 30, 2017.
 The Company has consistently applied the same accounting policies throughout all periods presented.
-The Company's accounting policies are provided in Note 3 "Summary of significant accounting policies" to the notes to the annual financial statements as at September 30, 2016.
+The Company's accounting policies are provided in Note 3 "Summary of significant accounting policies" to the notes to the annual consolidated financial statements as at September 30, 2017.

 The "Independent Qualified Person under the guidelines of National Instrument 43-101 of the Canadian Securities Administrators ("NI 43-101") for Manson's exploration projects in the following discussion and analysis is Mr. Jean Pierre Jutras, B. Sc., Geol., P. Geol., a Registered Professional Geologist of Alberta and the President and Director of Manson, subsequent to November 21, 2013.
 Mr. Jutras was appointed President of the Company on March 19, 2014.
-Prior to November 23, 2014, the scientific and technical information concerning such properties contained herein was the responsibility of Mr. Regan Chernish, P. Geol., a Registered Professional Geologist of the Northwest Territories and Nunavut, and the President and Director of Manson.